markyoung010/markyoung010.github.io/essays/semantic-ui-menus.md

 </div>
 ```

-We just have two item left!
+We just have two items left to add!
 This is just four more lines of code!

 ```angular2html
 <div class="ui borderless menu">